exposr/exposr/README.md

 exposr can for example be used for development and previews or for exposing services behind NAT/firewalls to the Internet without port-forwarding and risk of exposing your IP address.

-exposr-cli is the client that allows you to interact with an exposr server such as creating/deleting and establishing tunnels.
+exposr is the client that allows you to interact with an exposr server such as creating/deleting and establishing tunnels.

 Note that you need a self-hosted server component running to be able to use the client.
-For the server component, see [exposr-server](https://github.com/fredriklindberg/exposr-server).
+For the server component, see [exposrd](https://github.com/exposr/exposrd).

 # Quick start

 Exposing localhost port 3000 using server at `exposr.example.com`

-    > docker run --rm -ti --add-host host.docker.internal:host-gateway exposr/exposr:latest -s https://exposr.example.com tunnel connect http://host.docker.internal:3000
+    > docker run --rm -ti --add-host host.docker.internal:host-gateway ghcr.io/exposr/exposr:latest -s https://exposr.example.com tunnel connect http://host.docker.internal:3000

 Depending on your Docker installation, `--add-host host.docker.internal:host-gateway` may be required to inject a DNS entry to point to the host machine.